openpracticelibrary/openpracticelibrary/src/pages/practice/lightning-talks.md

 mobiusTag: delivery
 icon: /images/caspian-hoehne-5vhqu7qkmem-unsplash_edit.jpg
 whatIs: >-
-  Lightning talks are short presentations.
-They are highly focused on just a couple of key points.
+  Lightning talks are short, highly focused and effective presentations.
 When they are done well, they are a great way to get your point across in a limited period of time.
 The time restriction forces speakers to edit the message, and only the critically important elements remain.
 They have been used a lot by scientists and tech groups to switch the focus from “look at everything I know” to “what is the most important thing for you to know right now?”

   Lightning talks have a specific format and recommended structure, that make them stand out from other short talks.